johnshearing/bioelectocracy/README.md

 [Lyon's price system](https://youtu.be/0Oo4ng6dWrQ?si=mZqxWIEKtLFKi28l&t=34) which tracks relative scarcity, seems to answer a lot of questions about where the controls are on any form of collective intelligence including Mac.

 **This new knowledge creates a dilemma for human governance:**
-Humans cannot both control Mac's thinking and still expect Mac to function as a collective intelligence and produce good answers about what is best for its own body (that's all of us).
-From the viewpoint of neural networks, humans provide the sensory input and the weights in the form of preference.
-We can not participate in the programming if we expect Mac to function.
+Humans cannot both control Mac's thinking and still expect Mac to function as a collective intelligence.
+From the viewpoint of neural networks, humans provide Mac's sensory input and the weights in the form of preference.
+We cannot also participate in Mac's programming if we expect Mac to produce good answers about what is best for its own body which also happens to be our home.

 BioElectocracy asserts:
 1. If the price system is Mac's cognitive glue then money, markets, and minds must be completely free of manipulation if Mac is to think correctly and arrive at its target form in morphous-space.